DECEMBER 8-11, 2022

 Underneath the dystopian sweatshop surface lies a deeper origin story of the elves and the workshop.
 Uncovering this history and making personal decisions on what to do with it create the thematic core of our story.

-The Workshop is essentially a panopticon, running on slave labor.
+The Workshop, Inc. is essentially a panopticon, running on slave labor.
 During the larp, participants can perform concrete, realistic tasks, and interact with a 360° immersive environment.
 Characters will maintain the workshop, build toys, take part in corporate activities, play games and sing songs, sort out family matters — and keep their personal secrets (and naughty side-hustles) hidden behind jolly smiles.
 Those taking on management roles also engage with corporate bureaucracy, and drudge to keep The Workshop running despite dwindling resources and absurd production targets.

 The larp is divided into three acts, during which different activities and events take place.
 Only some of these are revealed to participants ahead of time.
 As the events unfold, some characters may try to rip open the web of lies and propaganda, while some may focus on keeping their family and loved ones safe in an abusive environment.
 Some benefit from the system and aim to make it stronger.